Doctor on Board (DoB) Program

 Book your flight

-You will have access to your own SkyClin portal, where you can book flights and enjoy the wide range of benefits.
+You will have access to your own SkyClin portal, where you can book flights and enjoy the benefits.

 Fly with Purpose

-Before you board your flight, your name and seat number will be flagged to the flight crew before takeoff, ensuring they know exactly who to call when it counts.
+Before boarding, your name and seat number will be flagged to the crew so they know who to call when needed.

 Support When It Matters

-In case of an in-flight medical emergency, you will be approached by the flight crew to provide the needed support.
+In case of an in-flight medical emergency, you will be approached by the flight crew to provide support.

 Report

-After each flight, SkyClin members are requested to submit a brief report through the SkyClin portal.
+After each flight, SkyClin members are requested to submit a brief report through the portal.

 Terms & Conditions